Veggie Quinoa Salad with Homemade Greek Vinaigrette

 How to Make Greek Quinoa Salad

-This salad is easy, flavorful and good for you too!
+This salad is easy and flavorful!
 It comes together quickly but remember to allow plenty of time for the quinoa to cool or prepare it in advance.

 How Much Quinoa Do I Need?